These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • This forest revives itself in the falling of leaves.

-• The palms of devil’s clubs webbed and shriveled,
+• The palms of devil’s club webbed and shriveled,

 • and the tall grass languishes under the weight of dew.

-• Having shed off its gaudy youth, the forest's afresh again:
+• Having shed its gaudy youth, the forest's afresh again:

-• all is greyish-brown, and every thin rib exposed.
+• all is grayish-brown, every thin rib exposed.

 • The hillside is crusted with overnight frost.

-• A step up on the humus, signs of life and death intermingle,
+• One step onto the humus, and signs of life and death intermingle,

 • yet the brilliance of the woods is fading

-• as summer makes way for the glorious autumn:
+• as summer gives way to glorious autumn:

 • somber is its tone, and what lovely duskiness!